-Descart really screwed us.
+Descartes really screwed us.

 Separating the mind from the body was a critical failure that we're STILL trying to remedy.

-The brain is the body.
+The brain IS the body.
 All these pathways operate in our nervous system as well.

-In fact, the brain is the largest user of energy (mitochondria activity) and biggest producer of waste material (oxidation) by body weight.
+In fact, the brain is the largest user of energy (mitochondria activity) and the biggest producer of waste material (oxidation) by body weight.